-Permanent disability pension: For an assessed degree of disability of more than 66%, the pension is 75% of base earnings; for an assessed degree of disability of between 50% and 66%, the pension is 60% of base earnings.
+Permanent disability pension: For an assessed degree of disability of more than 66%, 75% of base earnings is paid; for an assessed degree of disability of between 50% and 66%, 60% of base earnings is paid.

-Base earnings are equal to average earnings in the last 6 months for a work accident benefit or in the last 12 months for an occupational disease benefit.
+Base earnings are equal to average earnings in the last six months for a work accident benefit or in the last 12 months for an occupational disease benefit.